D-PRS Interface for Windows is a .NET 2.0 automatic install (install program

 the D-STAR low-speed channel by javAPRSSrvr.

-D-PRS Interface and javAPRSSrvr do checksum validation of the GPS positions
+D-PRS Interface does checksum validation of the GPS mode positions

 received from remote D-STAR radios.
-They also reduce the continuous
+It reduces the continuous

 position reporting that happens when a D-STAR radio transmits voice to a single

-position report to keep from flooding the client and APRS-IS respectively.
+position report to keep from flooding the client and APRS-IS.

 Radios in GPS mode (not GPS-A mode) must use the D-PRS calculator found